canonical/rockcraft/docs/explanation/overlay-step.rst

 ============

-The component parts of a ROCK are built in a sequence of :doc:`five separate steps <steps>`: pull, overlay, build, stage and prime.
+The component parts of a ROCK are built in a sequence of five separate steps: pull, overlay, build, stage and prime.

 The overlay step is specific to ROCKs and is configured with overlay parameters.